What’s Leaving Netflix: April 2018

-At the beginning of (and during) every month, Netflix adds new movies and TV shows to its library.
-Below, you’ll find our recommendations for April 2018.
+Each month, several films and TV shows leave Netflix’s library.
+We provide a list of departing titles and recommend a few standouts so you can watch them before they’re gone forever (or are just available on a different site).
 For more comprehensive coverage of the best titles available on Netflix and elsewhere, check out Vulture’s What to Stream Now hub, which is updated throughout the month.

 This Month’s Highlights